haigdouzdjian/SleepingPatterns/README.md

-# SleepingPatterns
+# SleepingPatterns.github.io
-A commissioned landing page for an up and coming band based in California (Live website: SleepingPatters.github.io)
+A commissioned landing page for an up and coming band based in California (Live website)